Please submit requests for end of FY20 projects and 2020 summer projects no later than

 - Real Estate Leases

-Requests for upgrades to finishes and equipment repairs are considered Work Requests.
-Work Requests for maintenance and repair may be submitted online any time through Facilities Management.
+Requests for upgrades to finishes (carpet and paint) and equipment repairs are considered Work Requests.
+Work Requests for upgrades to finishes, maintenance and repair may be submitted online any time through Facilities Management.

 Georgetown Project Initiation (GPI)